 As always, results slide lower than the promised numbers in real-world use.
 Based on my two days of testing at 75% volume, I can confidently say that you can get up to 22-25 hours of total playback time with a charging case and earbuds both.
 At the same time, the single earbud lasts for approximately 3.1 hours (with ANC on).
 This may sound low to some, but it is quite typical for this size of TWS earbuds.

 Overall, the battery backup is decent and sufficient for normal users.
 The Nord Buds 2 also supports fast charging, so you won’t face any issues on that front.

 Like previous Nord Buds, the Nord Buds 2 has good microphone quality.
-While the voice is a little bit undertone, but overall you get a natural and clear voice with effective background noise suppression.
-So, if the microphone is one of your main priorities, then under 3000 Rs, Nord Buds 2 are a good choice for you.
+While the voice is a little bit undertone, but overall, you get a natural and clear voice with effective background noise suppression.
+So, if the microphone is one of your main priorities, then under 3000 Rs, Nord Buds 2 is a good choice for you.

 Let’s talk about the sound quality in detail.
 Overall, the audio quality of the Nord Buds 2 is quite impressive.
 Frankly, I didn’t expect such good audio quality in this price range.
 It seems that this TWS and the recently launched Oppo Enco Air 3 are setting a new benchmark in this price range, which is a positive sign.
 Continuous improvement is always a good thing.

 In terms of volume, the Buds 2 can get quite loud.
 Even at 70% volume, it’s more than sufficient.
 Even at full volume, the clarity is maintained, which is impressive.
 In the past, we have seen that OnePlus has focused more on bass in its audio products, and the same can be observed here.
 Although it’s not explicitly marketed as a bass-heavy earbud, but there is definitely an emphasis on bass in the audio tuning.